Aprexis/training/source/sections/self-study-and-quiz/technical-security.md

 	<blockquote><p>If you suspect that someone knows your password or has been compromised in any way, change your password immediately and notify the Chief Security Officer</p></blockquote>
 </div>

-What is the Catalyze policy for password strength?
+What is the Datica policy for password strength?

 - <input type="checkbox"> `Miniumum 8 characters - any combination of words and letters`
 - <input type="checkbox"> `Minimum 8 characters - no dictionary words, one number, one special character`